 Data Protection and Security

 Keeper is fanatical about customer data protection.
-We have the longest standing SOC 2 and ISO 27001 certifications in the industry.
+We have the longest-standing SOC 2 and ISO 27001 certifications in the industry.
 That means that Keeper has continuously demonstrated compliance with 114 information security controls and has implemented an Information Security Management System (ISMS) that meets the internationally recognized ISO standard.
 Our zero-trust framework and zero-knowledge security architecture protect users’ personal information with several layers of encryption keys.

 In comparison, LastPass’ architecture only supports encryption at the vault level—making user information more vulnerable to cyberattacks.
 In 2015, LastPass suffered an attack that exposed its users’ email addresses and security information.
+According to Ars Technica, Lastpass’ website URLs and other metadata are not encrypted.
+As a result, some stolen information could be used as targeted attacks against users.

 Businesses need to protect more than their employees’ passwords.
 Keeper Secrets Manager is a cloud-based, zero-knowledge platform for securing IT infrastructure secrets such as API keys, database passwords, access keys, certificates and other highly privileged credentials.